scottx611x/CSCI-S-40/Homework/Homework5.md

 #### 3.)
 What is a X.509 certificate?
 What is a Certificate Authority?
 Given that anyone can create a public/private key pair on their own, describe why certificates and certificate authorities are necessary and how they are used?

-An X.509 certificate at it's simplist is the culmination of a digital signature
+An X.509 certificate at it's simplist is a culmination of asymmetric cryptography (public/private keys), hashing, and digital signatures.
+What this certificate is actually providing is a way to verify that a website is trusted.

+Certificate Authorities are third parties that must be trusted be all actors in a request

+CAs are necessary because they prevent a Man in the middle attack from being able to happen

 #### 4.)
 Assume that you are submitting your homework via email.
 Describe in detail the methodology for using a digital signature using public-key cryptography to sign and submit your homework.
 (Note that an email that is digitally signed is not the same as encrypting it.)

 #### 5.)
 Describe the functionality and operation of a SIP proxy server and also the other types of SIP servers that would be used in a network to support VoIP.
 Try to be clear and specific in your answer about the functionality of each server since current real-world product implementations combine a lot of the functionality into a single box.